tedneward/ProfBlog/content/manager-tips/funnel-manager.md

 ***Context:***

+It's important to note that there are two sorts of Funnel: the malicious kind, who pass any and all criticism down to their team yet retain all the credit and kudos, and the more neutral kind, who pass anything and everything in an effort towards transparency.
+The malicious kind are just bullies, and deserve their own treatment.
+(Actually they deserve to be catapulted into a volcano, but that's a different matter.)
+More importantly, the malicious ones are easier to spot and "manage out".
+The "transparent" Funnels, however, are harder to deal with, from all levels.

-Initially, the Funnel will be seen as the opposite of the Sphinx, sharing with the team rather than keeping everything bottled up, and the team will initially warm to it, finally feeling like they are getting the transparency and trust they deserve.
-"Finally!
+Ironically, initially, the Funnel will be seen quite positively, as their efforts towards transparency leads the team to conclude that this is the opposite of the [Sphinx](./sphinx-manager.html), sharing with the team rather than keeping everything bottled up.
+The team will initially warm to it, finally feeling like they are getting the transparency and trust they deserve.
+"Yes!
 A manager who is willing to tell us what's going on upstairs."
 It’s the team against the world, and the Funnel is on the team’s side.

 ***Consequences:***